StellaA30/FrontEnd_TwentyOne/README.md

 5. Game Page: http://localhost:3000/gamePage

->Note: Depending on what game mode was selected, you would be taken to either a single or multiplayer page.
+>Note: Depending on what game mode is selected, you will be taken to a single or multiplayer game page.